TampaSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 TECO Net Metering in Tampa

-TECO credits excess solar generation from Tampa homes under Florida's net metering rules, at roughly ~100% of retail of the retail rate.
+TECO credits excess solar generation from Tampa homes under Florida's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Florida net metering rules →

 How Much Do Solar Panels Cost in Tampa?